 Sidney Gorman Endowment Scholarship (for beginning teachers)

 Sidney Gorman’s family established this scholarship to honor Sidney, who served as Foreign Language Teacher in Alameda County.
 Sidney’s contributions to the profession were cut short by her untimely death.
 She had a tremendous impact on the professional lives of many of our colleagues, especially those new teachers in need of mentoring.
-The scholarship provides financial support to enable new teachers (who have been teaching for fewer than 5 years) to improve their competency and skills in language teaching and to augment their knowledge of culture and language through participation in either CLTA’s annual statewide conference or other CLTA professional development activity.
+The scholarship provides financial support to enable new teachers (who have been teaching for fewer than 5 years) to improve their competency and skills in language teaching and to augment their knowledge of culture and language through participation in CLTA’s annual statewide conference.
 This scholarship is funded through the generous contributions of Sidney’s family as well as contributions from Sidney’s friends and colleagues in CLTA.
 The scholarship is generally not more than $200; the amount is determined by the donations.
 Click on title for requirements.

 Sylvia Jones Legacy Scholarship (for mid-career teachers)